 Marcus accepts instructions in a variety of landlord and tenant or property owner disputes.
 He has represented HMO landlords when prosecuted by local authorities as well as challenged management fees on behalf of private tenants at tribunal.
 He has advised social landlords providing both written advice and/or representation in disrepair and possession claims including anti-social behaviour on behalf of local authorities, registered providers and charities.
 His public law tenant work has seen him undertake the above plus pursuing unlawful eviction and homelessness claims including Judicial Review.

 He regularly advises on commercial and residential property disputes.
 The residential housing matters have included boundary disputes and applications under the Trusts of Land and Appointment of Trustees Act 1996.
 Marcus is experienced in assisting clients that wish to bring or challenge claims for adverse possession, the registration of easements or other issues with entries on the register before the Land Registration section of the First Tier Tribunal (Property Chamber).
 On the commerical side, claims have considered the status of business leases as well as resolving complex contractual High Court disputes arising from large scale property investment.

 General Civil and Commercial Litigation

-Whether you need advice or representation, Marcus accepts instructions in a broad range of commercial disputes that affect both businesses and individuals.
+Whether you need advice or representation, Marcus accepts instructions in a broad range of commercial disputes that affect both businesses and individuals in the UK and around the world.
+His international work has involved working with parties in the Caribbean, Africa and Asia.
 He has experience in debt recovery and construction litigation.
 Furthermore, he regularly undertakes cases involving complex contractual disputes, negligence, probate, health care disputes and insolvency.

 In personal injury matters, road traffic accidents and credit hire claims, he regularly drafts statements of case and opinions on behalf of Claimants and Defendants, as well as appearing at every level including high value High Court disputes.